Nadeen145/Coding-Minion-IOT/README.md

 - On/Off button.

 # Used Libraries
-/* The external libraries used in the project are:
+The external libraries used in the project are:
-WebSerial
+- WebSerial
-Sparkfun tb6612fng
-SparkFun VL53L1X
+- SparkFun VL53L1X
-Firebase
-time.h
-*/

 # The Robot Physic
 /* The robot has an On/Off button outside, for easy access as shown here.